 Click on the icons below to learn more about our suite of services designed to support you and your family through all aspects of the assisted reproduction process, from egg or sperm donation to your baby’s birth certificate.

 Peiya Wang joined IFLG as a paralegal in 2015, where she manages surrogacy, egg donation and parental establishment cases and provides translation services for many of IFLG’s international clients.
-Peiya received her bachelor’s degree from Beijing Technologies and Business University, where she majored in Marketing.
-She moved to the United States in 2012 to attend Northeast University in Boston, Massachusetts, receiving a Master of Science degree in Global Studies and International Affairs in 2014.
-Peiya moved to Los Angeles in 2015 and received her paralegal certification from UCLA Extension.
+Peiya moved to the United States in 2012 to attend Northeastern University in Boston, Massachusetts, receiving a Master of Science degree in Global Studies and International Affairs in 2014.
+Peiya moved to Los Angeles in 2015, received her paralegal certification from UCLA Extension, and obtained her second Master of Science degree in Legal Studies from Loyola Law School.
+Peiya relocated back to her hometown, Beijing, China in 2019 and works from IFLG’s Beijing office.
 When away from the office, Peiya is a dragon boat paddler and a ballroom dancer, where she favors Rumbas and Cha-chas.
 She is fluent in Mandarin and English.

 Luis R. Sosa joined IFLG as a paralegal in 2016, where he enjoys pursuing his passion for family and reproductive law.
-While working toward his bachelor’s degree at Florida International University, Luis worked as a paralegal and legal assistant for family law litigation firms in Miami and Washington, D.C.
+While working toward his bachelor’s degree at Florida International University which he received in 2013, Luis worked as a paralegal and legal assistant for family law litigation firms in Miami and Washington, D.C.
 As a paralegal and case manager for IFLG, Luis, who is bilingual in English and Spanish, manages surrogacy, egg donation and other reproductive law cases.
+Luis has worked for IFLG in both Los Angeles as well as San Francisco, and is currently based in Dallas, Texas.
 In addition to spending time with husband Randy and dog Marty, Luis enjoys being outdoors and appreciating the arts.

 After receiving her B.S. in Business Management, Toni joined IFLG to pursue her dream of working in the legal field.
 As a Paralegal with over 10 years of experience in the assisted reproduction technology field, Toni is our Managing Paralegal, responsible for training and managing our paralegal staff.
 From drafting legal documents to assisting our clients with post-birth matters, Toni embraces the challenge of learning something new in this field each day.
 Besides spending time with her son, Jordan, Toni enjoys exploring new things, cooking, spending time with family and friends, and serving as a Youth Advisor for “Next Generation.”